 From the library the glimpse of complete Paro valley is stunning.

-While coming back to Phuentsholing , we stopped at the most Instagrammable place called Paro Airport View Point.
-One of the beautiful yet dangerous airport is in Paro.
-Getting mesmerized every second with the view of gushing sound of Paro river surrounded by vibrant lush valley and high mountains around the Paro valley makes it an enchanting view point.
+While coming back to Phuentsholing, we stopped at the most Instagrammable place called Paro Airport View Point.
+One of the beautiful yet dangerous airports is in Paro.
+Getting mesmerized every second with the view of the gushing sound of the Paro river surrounded by vibrant lush valley and high mountains around the Paro valley makes it an enchanting viewpoint.

 Entry : Nu 300